IltonPfleger/DEPOS/README.md

-# Just Another RISC-V µKernel.
+# Just Another RISC-V Kernel.
 A lightweight and modular microkernel designed for RISC-V, focusing on simplicity, performance, and extensibility.
 ## Features
 * [x] Thread Management.